 How would you describe the learning & development culture at GIC?

-Throughout my career, I have had no formal mentors or mentees, but I have been fortunate to have bosses who have guided me, listened to my feedback, and given me advice.
-I have senior colleagues who are always willing to offer extremely beneficial advice and guidance.
-Paying it forward, I will always find time to speak with colleagues who approach me for advice on work and personal matters.
-Wherever I can help, I’ll provide the necessary support, analyse the issues, and discuss possible next steps or solutions.
+I have been fortunate to have bosses who mentored me, considered my opinions, and provided valuable guidance.
+In addition, I have experienced colleagues who are always ready to provide me with useful advice and direction.
+Paying it forward, I make myself available to support colleagues who seek my guidance on both work and personal matters.
+Wherever I can help, I will provide the necessary support, analyse the issues, and discuss possible next steps or solutions.

 What you should know before joining GIC